-U.S. safety regulations and licensing guidelines by the EPA and the NRC were promulgated prior to the advent and widespread use of the safety case methodology; hence, U.S. regulations do not explicitly use the safety case terminology.
+Previous U.S. safety regulations and licensing guidelines by the EPA and the Nuclear Regulatory Commission were promulgated prior to the advent and widespread use of the safety case terminology and method; hence, previous U.S. regulations do not explicitly use the safety case terminology.
 In 2003, the National Academies of Sciences, Engineering, and Medicine examined this situation:

 When comparing these [U.S. regulations] with the characteristics of the safety case, the technical content appears to be equivalent.
 The primary differences are that the safety case presents key safety arguments understandably by a wider audience and it is updated more often.
-[16]
+[18]